 Of the three examples she provided as evidence of Christian inconsistency on racism, the James White example stood out most.

-Dr. White – an evangelical apologist and director of Alpha and Omega ministries, in a now-deleted Facebook post – detailed a dash cam video he took which recorded a black teenager engaging in immature behavior that included “flipping off” a police officer, sagging his pants, and littering.
-As a result – and based on several statistical indicators – White offered his own unsolicited social commentary about the boy, speculating that he (again, predicated on statistics) was born of illegitimacy and didn’t know his father, causing a lack of moral guidance.
+White- an evangelical apologist and director of Alpha and Omega ministries, in a now-deleted Facebook post- detailed a dash cam video he took which recorded a black teenager engaging in immature behavior that included “flipping off” a police officer, sagging his pants, and littering.
+As a result- and based on several statistical indicators- White offered his own unsolicited social commentary about the boy, speculating that he- again, predicated on statistics- was born of illegitimacy and didn’t know his father, causing a lack of moral guidance.
 Assuming the boy (and others like him) is fatherless, and presumably will not learn proper expressions of masculinity and respectable social behavior, White predicts that the number of black children who are born outside of marriage will increase; that this boy’s generation will not only repeat the mistake of having children outside of marriage, but that a significant number will end in abortion.
-White further speculates and laments that those that aren’t aborted will also experience fatherlessness and broken families, which almost assures that they too will continue the cycle of moral poverty reflected in this young man – a symbol and product of a dysfunctional culture overall, but particularly of that which is found in too many black communities.
+White further speculates and laments that those that aren’t aborted will also experience fatherlessness and broken families, which almost assures that they too will continue the cycle of moral poverty reflected in this young man- a symbol and product of a dysfunctional culture overall, but particularly of that which is found in too many black communities.

 Predictably, many black Christians were “offended” and “hurt” by White’s commentary.
 Some white Christians took offense as well.
-Because of the commotion, White offered an explanation of his commentary and defended himself against charges of racial antagonism.
+Because of the commotion, Dr. White offered an explanation of his commentary and defended himself against charges of racial antagonism.
 Too many people have feigned indignation, and have condemned White’s reflexive generalizations of black youths.
-Not knowing the specifics of this young boy’s life, many of White’s critics felt he was wrong to assume the worst of – and for – this young man, and should have used more caution in his analysis.
+Not knowing the specifics of this young boy’s life, many of White’s critics felt he was wrong to assume the worst of- and for- this young man, and should have used more caution in his analysis.
 Or, many argued, he should’ve skipped the desire to publicly comment at all.

-Granted, White didn’t know the details of this kid’s life story, but so what?
-All generalizations are just that – generalizations predicated on varying levels of truth based on reasoning and experience.
+Granted, Dr. White didn’t know the details of this kid’s life story, but so what?
+All generalizations are just that- generalizations predicated on varying levels of truth based on reasoning and experience.
 If one knew specifics, one wouldn’t need to generalize or assume.

-This cultural dysfunction that stems from moral poverty is uncomfortable for everyone, but a well-known social proverb is pertinent here – facts don’t care about feelings.
+This cultural dysfunction that stems from moral poverty is uncomfortable for everyone, but a well-known social proverb coined by Ben Shapiro is pertinent here- facts don’t care about feelings.

 Are Christians, regardless of color, supposed to hold their tongues when it comes to blacks engaging in self-sabotaging behaviors?
 If so, why and for what purpose(s)?
 So blacks don’t feel bad?
 So blacks aren’t “offended” and “hurt”?
 How exactly does that help?
 Excusing and lying to blacks about painful racial realities isn’t a form of love or compassion.
 Neither is the moral posturing that condemns those courageous enough to tell blacks the truth.
 Maintaining separate and lower expectations for blacks is patronizing and wrong.